iterative/dvc.org/content/docs/command-reference/plots/diff.md

 versions (required).
 A single specified revision results in plotting the difference between the workspace and that version.

-In contrast to commands such as `git diff`, `dvc metrics diff`, and `dvc params diff`, **any number of revisions can be provided**, and the resulting plot shows all of them in a single output.
+Note that any number of `revisions` can be provided, and the resulting plot shows all of them in a single output.

 The plot style can be customized with
 [plot templates](/doc/command-reference/plots#plot-templates), using the